 He once struck out Oscar Charleston, maybe the best hitter of that time, in a tight situation to win the game.
 He didn’t let the pressure get to him.
 He was cool.
 (Bell also hit a home run that day.)

 Bill Gatewood, manager of the Stars, said “Cool” Bell wasn’t enough.
 His player needed something else, something to give the nickname that proper pizazz.
 Like “Papa.”
 Like “Cool Papa.”

 Bell played for the Stars from 1922-31.
-He later enjoyed stints with the Detroit Wolves, Kansas City Monarchs, Pittsburgh Crawfords and several other teams.
-Players liked to drink, carouse, chase women (Times don’t change.) and smoke cigarettes as a way to relax in the dugout (maybe a little).
+He later enjoyed stints with the Detroit Wolves, Kansas City Monarchs, Pittsburgh Crawfords, and several other teams.
+Players liked to drink, carouse, and chase women (Times don’t change.) and smoke cigarettes as a way to relax in the dugout (maybe a little).
 Not Cool Papa Bell.

 Teammate Ted Paige: “In fact, in all of the years I’ve known him, I’ve never seen him smoke, take a drink, or say even one cuss word.”

 Well, Bell didn’t make a big deal out of that.
 What he learned, he learned from home.
 This is what he said in 1974 for Mississippi History Now, an online publication of the Mississippi Historical Society:

 “My mother always told me that it didn’t make any difference about the color of my skin, or how much money I had.
 The only thing that counted was to be an honest, clean livin’ man who cared about other people.
 I’ve always tried to live up to those words.”